harry-samuels/DoplingEvolution/README.md

     - Fd is the doplings current food value
     - The last set of columns, Th Sc Pl Dr Up Dw Rt Lf, are all of the dopling's proteins
         - Th is Thinkin, Sc is Schemin, Lf is Leftin, Sp is Splittin, etc.
-- The first row shows the values that represent what the dopling sees (and its current food)
+- The first row (which begins with #:) shows the values that represent what the dopling sees (and its current food)
     - They correspond to the Input listed below them in the second row
         - Example for the table shown: The dopling has a food value of 5 (Fd = 5)
     - A dopling can see up to 5 spaces in each direction